 Last week, while I was in San Diego at the TT Summit, I interviewed Forest Vance.
 We decided to start from the beginning when it came to the kettlebell.
 Here is a beginner’s guide to kettlebells.

 Rick Kaselj, MS

-P.S. – If you are interested in a wide variety of workouts from beginner to crazy, make sure to check out Forest Vance’s Kettlebell Challenge Workouts 2.0.
+P.S. – If you are interested in a wide variety of workouts from beginner to crazy, check out Forest Vance’s Kettlebell Challenge Workouts 2.0.

-I am down here in San Diego at the Turbulence Training Seminar, or TT Summit.
-I stepped out from the conference and I am going to do a quick video interview with Forest Vance.
+I am in San Diego at the Turbulence Training Seminar or TT Summit.
+I stepped out of the conference and will do a quick video interview with Forest Vance.

-At the start I thought it was just going to be another toy that entered in the fitness industry that was popular for 6 months and then leave.
-But it is something that’s stuck and I am starting to see the benefit of utilizing kettlebells.
+At the start, I thought it would just be another toy that entered the fitness industry and was popular for six months an,d then left.
+But it is stuck, and I am starting to see the benefit of utilizing kettlebells.
 You can only do with the kettlebell when it comes to unique exercises, unique workouts, and exercises.
 And nothing else when it comes to injuries and exercises.

-Rick Kaselj: First I will get Forest to introduce himself and let people know a little bit about him.
+Rick Kaselj: First, I will get Forest to introduce himself and let people know a little about him.

-Forest Vance: Yes, thank you very much for having me Rick, much appreciated.
-I am a trainer, bootcamp instructor, gym owner, kettlebell guy, and kettlebell expert based here in Sacramento California.
+Forest Vance: Thank you for having me, Rick; much appreciated.
+I am a trainer, Bootcamp instructor, gym owner, kettlebell guy, and kettlebell expert based in Sacramento, California.

-My athletic background in the past was I played pro-football for a couple of years and that’s about 10 years ago.
-I played offensive line.
+My athletic background in the past was I played pro football for a couple of years.
+And that was about ten years ago.
+I played the offensive line.
 I was about 65lbs heavier when I was playing.
-It ended up right after I left and retired I knew that I wasn’t going back.
+It ended up right after I left and retired.
+I knew that I wasn’t going back.

 I was a trained athlete.
 The way that we trained was we lifted heavy.
-I was force feeding myself trying to become as big as possible and so I had to adjust to the real world and kind of get down to get where I wanted to not be 310lbs anymore because it wasn’t fun.
+I was force-feeding myself, trying to become as big as possible.
+And so I had to adjust to the real world and get down to get where I wanted, not to be 310lbs anymore because it wasn’t fun.

-Well, I didn’t even really workout as hard when I stopped and I ended up getting fat, to be honest.
-So I lost like 64lbs in 7 months that was right after my football career and that sort of transformation got me into the fitness industry.
+Well, I didn’t even work out as hard when I stopped, and I got fat.
+To be honest.
+So I lost like 64lbs in 7 months.
+That was right after my football career, and that transformation got me into the fitness industry.

-Now I’ve been training for almost 10 years; I got into the kettlebells about 5 or 6 years ago and that has done a lot to help me maintain in my fitness and I use it with my clients every day, in my studio and it helped me maintain my weight loss as well.
+Now I’ve been training for almost ten years.
+I got into the kettlebells about 5 or 6 years ago.
+And that has done a lot to help me maintain my fitness.
+I use it with my clients every day in my studio.
+And helped me maintain my weight loss as well.

 Rick Kaselj: Awesome!
-So lets’ start knowing what is the kettlebell?
+So lets’ start knowing what the kettlebell is.

 Forest Vance: The Kettlebell is like a hunk of iron with a handle on the top.
-I personally believe that they are the best strength and conditioning tool around for loosing fat, building muscles, and boosting your performance.
+I believe that they are the best strength and conditioning tool around for losing fat, building muscles, and boosting your performance.

 Rick Kaselj: How did you get into kettlebells?
-Because if you think like professional athletes I think of them or I envision them doing the barbell stuff, the bench press, and all that.
-I don’t really envision in their training programs they are doing a lot of kettlebells stuff.
+Because if you think like professional athletes.
+I think of them or envision them doing the barbell stuff, the bench press, and all that.
+I don’t envision their training programs; they are doing much kettlebell stuff.

-Forest Vance: Yeah, I think now the kettlebells have picked up a little bit of steam.
-I think a lot more people know about them even than when I started training with them 5 or 6 years ago.
-I think there are a couple of NFL teams that are using the kettlebells at this point.
+Forest Vance: Yeah, I think the kettlebells have picked up a little steam.
+I think a lot more people know about them.
+Even then, I started training with them 5 or 6 years ago.
+I think a couple of NFL teams are using the kettlebells at this point.

 Kettlebells have been around for a long time.
-In Russia the military use them.
-Actually they’ve used them for a long time because their standard issue is their weight.
-If you will look at the pictures of like old time strong men from the turn of the century they were using kettlebells along with two people on one hand and then a kettlebell on the other hand.
-I got a picture actually and I look at it every now and then in my gym.
+In Russia, the military uses them.
+They’ve used them long because their standard issue is their weight.
+Suppose you will look at the pictures of like old-time strongmen.
+From the turn of the century, they were using kettlebells with two people on the one hand and then a kettlebell on the other.
+I got a picture, actually, and I look at it now and then in my gym.
 But they weren’t popular in the industry until maybe 5 or 6 years ago.

-When I was playing the football, I wish I had known about the kettlebells, but I didn’t really use them back then.
-But the way I got into them, I have this crazy training partner guy and we were doing a really intense workout program using the kettlebells.
-He wasn’t really like an expert of the technique so we just kind of flopped them around; and then I was like that was a really cool training tool and I could see how this is such a great workout for your whole body.
-We can get to this a little bit more later but you can do a lot of things like you were saying.
+When I was playing football, I wish I had known about the kettlebells, but I didn’t use them back then.
+But the way I got into them, I have this crazy training partner guy.
+And we were doing an intense workout program using the kettlebells.
+He wasn’t like an expert on the technique.
+So we just flopped them around.
+And then I was like, that was a cool training tool, and I could see how this is such a great workout for your whole body.
+We can get to this a little bit more later.
+But you can do a lot of things like you were saying.

-A lot of people might see kettlebells and they think that “it’s just a weight and why just not use a dumbbell?”
-But you can do like a kettlebell swing as a good example of a movement that you can do that is high rep ballistic exercise and the kettlebell lends itself to doing those sort of things a lot better than any other training tool.
-You can just get a really fast and efficient workout in a short amount of time in a minimal amount of space which is really awesome as well.
+A lot of people might see kettlebells.
+And think, “it’s just a weight, and why just not use a dumbbell?”
+But you can do like a kettlebell swing as a good example of a movement that you can do that is high rep ballistic exercise.
+And the kettlebell lends itself to doing those sorts of things much better than any other training tool.
+You can get a really fast and efficient workout in a short amount of time.
+In a minimal amount of space which is awesome as well.